 - Small (SM) – 41.5mm wide – for 6-string guitar, 4-string bass

 - Medium (MD) – 47.5mm wide – for 7-string guitar, 5-string bass

 - Large (LG) – 53mm wide – for 8-string guitar and 6-string bass

 Now that you know everything you need to about the fretwraps and fretwedges, you can find your own here at Amazon, where you can see all of the different designs.
-Hopefully, you can find find the perfect size and color for you, and importantly, I hope that you find as much use out of fretwraps as I have.
+Hopefully, you can find the perfect size and color for you, and importantly, I hope you find as much use out of fretwraps as I have.